digineo/dnsgit/README.md

 (Please note that sqlite requires building a native Ruby extension.
 Therefore you need to have `libsqlite3-dev`, `ruby-dev` and a C compiler installed.)

-(Please also note that SQLite 3.24.0 or newer is recommended.)

 Finally, generate a sample configuration.

 ```console